We Know Fly Fishing

 Anglers don’t need to spend top dollar on fly fishing gear and selecting a fly rod is no exception.
 Nonetheless, as with all cheap gear, cheap fly rods simply do not perform well and can lead to frustration.

-Thankfully, mid-priced fly rods are readily available and still provide exceptional performance.
+Thankfully, an affordable fly rod combo isn’t hard to find and will still provide exceptional performance.
 Reputable fly rod makers such as Orvis and TFO, Winston or Sage will ensure great performance that will remain practical as an angler gains experience and builds skill.

 Manufacturers rate their rods by their weight, which is decidedly a confusing term.
 The rod weight does not refer to how much the rod actually weighs.
 Rather to what weight of fly fishing line it is meant to be paired with.
 Very small trout or panfish are well suited for rods in 1-3 weight.
 Rods in 4 weight are also effective for panfish and medium size trout.
 General purpose rods are those in the 5 and 6 weight varieties.
-Rods in 7 weight are popular for large bass fishing, steelhead, and salmon fishing.
+Rods in 7-8 weight are popular for large bass fishing, steelhead, and salmon fishing.
 But the capability takes the fun out of even medium size fish.
-Fly rods in 8 weight and above are practical for larger species and salt water fishing.
+Fly rods in 8 weight as well as 10-12 weight rods are practical for larger species and salt water fishing.

 Rods also come in a variety of lengths, but most are 8.5–9 feet long.
 If you plan on hiking or traveling, a four piece rod will break down much smaller than a 2 piece rod.
 Read more about how to set up your fly rod here.